-As we mentioned earlier, there are ~6 key areas you will likely want to hit on over the course of a board meeting.
+As we mentioned earlier, there are ~6 key areas you will likely want to hit on throughout a board meeting.
 Of course, the specifics and structure will vary from business to business.

-In order to help you select what is most important to your business, we’ve put together a board deck template.
-The goal of this template is to help you structure the meeting and build your agenda.
+To help you select what is most important to your business, we’ve put together a board deck template.
+This template aims to help you structure the meeting and build your agenda.

 Give the board deck template a try here:

 The goal of a board meeting is to prompt conversation.
-In order to do this, it is important to make sure your slides are simple and easily digestible.
+To do this, it is important to make sure your slides are simple and easily digestible.
 Make sure your slides are not full of unnecessary words and context.
-Use bullets and your own narrative to help board members with any additional context they might need.
+Use bullets and your narrative to help board members with any additional context they might need.

-In order to have the best conversation possible at your board meeting, you need to make sure everyone on your board is well prepared.
-In order to do so, make sure you are sending your board materials in advance so they can have an understanding of the past period and will be able to dig into tactical questions.
+To have the best conversation possible at your board meeting, you need to make sure everyone on your board is well prepared.
+To do so, make sure you are sending your board materials in advance so they can have an understanding of the past period and will be able to dig into tactical questions.

 As we wrote in our post, How to Get the Most Out of Your Next Board Meeting, “Most founders/CEO have found it best to send over their pre-meeting report/packet at least 4 days in advance.”

-Depending on your meeting cadence, you will want to send over things like your agenda, important matters, metrics, and more in advance of your next board meeting to set the stage.
+Depending on your meeting cadence, you will want to send over things like your agenda, important matters, metrics, and more before your next board meeting to set the stage.
 Check out an example of what to send below: